peerScholar Student Guide

 3. Update your browser to the latest version, or try a different browser.

-4. Disable any extension/add-ons in your browser, or disable any VPN (Virtual Private Network, e.g., myVPN).
+5. Disable any VPNs (Virtual Private Network, e.g., myVPN).

 Unable to complete a phase